TrevonWilkins/DoD-Contract-Award-Extractor/README.md

 # DOD-CAE (Contract Award Extractor)

 ## OVERVIEW
-This program extracts Department of Defense awarded contracts data that can be used as a baseline prior to performing further analysis in investing, career research, and DoD interests.
+This program extracts Department of Defense awarded contracts data that can be used as a baseline to further analysis in investing, career research, and DoD interests.

 ## PREREQUISITES